vivecuervo7/fastendpoints-mediatr-examples/presentation/pages/16-remote-command-bus.md

 <FancyArrow v-click="3" q1="[data-id=server-program]" q2="[data-id=server-handler]" pos1="top" pos2="bottom" color="pink" arc="-0.1" head-size="15" class="z-100" />

 <!--
-Alright, I don't want to go into too much depth here, as we're starting to get into the very problem-specific areas that these features address, but to cover this at a high level at least, we start with once again, our command.
+Not wanting to go into too much detail here, as we're starting to get into the very problem-specific areas that these features address, but to cover this at a high level at least, we start with once again, our command.

 [click] And, once again all we need to do is change our method call, this time to `RemoteExecuteAsync`.